-The annual European Organic Awards are dedicated to rewarding European actors who greatly contribute to enhancing, developing, and stimulating the organic value chain.
+The annual European Organic Awards reward European actors who greatly contribute to developing and inspiring the organic value chain.
 Aimed to reward European organic excellence, the EU organic awards scheme comprises 7 categories and 8 awards:

 - Best organic farmer (female and male)

 - Best organic city